 There’s a ton of different ways you can stay on track after you’ve lost motivation.
 Remember: you can only do so much and if you feel you need a break, take one!

-It’s definitely possible to grow a profitable blog while working full-time, but requires lots of planning and setting aside chunks of time to work on your content and promote it!
+It’s definitely possible to blog with a full-time job, but it requires lots of planning and setting aside chunks of time to work on your content and promote it!

 I recommend getting some type of planner and blocking out chunks of time to get your tasks done!